 - Your fellow poll workers are crossed trained and therefore can serve as resources

-- You will be provided with a poll worker manual which can serve as an easy reference and outlines the duties and procedures for Election Day scenarios
+- You will be provided with a poll worker manual with step-by-step checklists which can serve as an easy reference and outlines the duties and procedures for Election Day scenarios

-- We will have a poll worker hotline – staffed by experts – available for you to call before and during Election Day
+- You can call our poll worker hotline – staffed by experts – before and during Election Day

 Where do the poll workers work?